-A Class II cabinet is defined as a ventilated cabinet for personnel, product and environmental protection for microbiological work or sterile pharmacy compounding.
+A Class II cabinet is defined as a ventilated cabinet for personnel, product and environmental protection, often used for microbiological work or sterile pharmacy compounding.
 In some labs, these containment hoods are referred to as cell culture or tissue culture hoods.
 In pharmacy settings, these hoods are referred to as chemo hoods.
 Class II BSCs are designed with an open front with inward airflow (personnel protection), downward HEPA-filtered laminar airflow (product protection) and HEPA-filtered exhaust air (environmental protection).
-These cabinets are further differentiated by types based on construction, airflow and exhaust systems.
-The types include A1, A2, B1, B2 and C1.
-They require all biologically contaminated ducts and plenums to be under negative pressure or surrounded by negative pressure ducts and plenums.
+These cabinets are further differentiated by types based on construction, airflow and how they interface with exhaust systems — A1, A2, B1, B2 and C1.
+All Class II BSCs require all biologically contaminated ducts and plenums to be under negative pressure or surrounded by negative pressure ducts and plenums.
 This provides a fail-to-safe feature that protects the user even in the event of a plenum failure.
 Type B2 cabinets take this a step further, requiring all biologically contaminated ducts and plenums to be under negative pressure or surrounded by directly exhausted negative pressure ducts and plenums.
 Type C1 cabinets provide even more protection by maintaining containment from biological and chemical hazards during building exhaust failures.
 Like Class I cabinets, Class II cabinets are safe for work using agents classified as BSL 1, 2, 3 or 4, in conjunction with other protective measures required for these biosafety levels.

-A Class II, Type C1 cabinet must maintain a minimum average inflow velocity of 105 fpm through the sash opening, like Type A2 and B2 cabinets.
-Type C1 cabinets are unique in that they can operate as either a Type A cabinet when in recirculating mode or a Type B cabinet when exhausting.
-C1 cabinets can be quickly changed from one mode to the other by connecting or disconnecting the exhaust and having the cabinet recertified.
+A Class II, Type C1 cabinet must maintain a minimum average inflow velocity of 100 fpm through the sash opening, like Type A2 and B2 cabinets.
+Type C1 cabinets are unique in that they can operate as either a Type A cabinet when in recirculating mode or a Type B cabinet when connected to remote exhaust.
+Type C1 cabinets can be changed from one mode to the other by connecting or disconnecting the exhaust and having the cabinet recertified.
 When in exhausted Type B mode, Type C1 cabinets clearly define the areas where users can work safely using delineated areas for storage, and a central work area with dedicated direct exhaust for use with chemical vapors, radionuclides, or chemotherapy preparations.
 In addition to this flexibility, Type C1 cabinets do not require a dedicated exhaust run or dedicated blower, making exhausting the cabinet easier and more cost-effective.
 The ease of exhausting, combined with the reduced air requirements for exhaust on top of the flexibility make the Class II, Type C1 cabinet an easy choice for new projects and laboratories that require flexibility.

 A Class III cabinet is defined as a totally enclosed, ventilated cabinet with leak-tight construction and attached rubber gloves for performing operations in the cabinet.
-These cabinets have a transfer chamber that allows for sterilizing materials before they leave the glove box.
+These cabinets have a transfer chamber with interlocked doors that allow for sterilization of materials before entering/exiting the glove box.
 Materials can also be taken in and out through a dunk tank filled with a disinfecting solution.
 The cabinet is maintained under negative pressure and supply air is drawn in through HEPA filters.
 The exhaust air is treated with either double HEPA filtration or single HEPA filtration followed by air incineration and then exhausted outside.
-Class III cabinets are safe for work requiring Biosafety Level 1, 2, 3 or 4, in conjunction with other protective measures required for these biosafety levels, however they are most commonly found in BSL 3 and BSL 4 laboratories, dubbed cabinet laboratories.
+Class III cabinets are safe for agents classified as BSL 1, 2, 3 or 4, in conjunction with other protective measures required for these biosafety levels, however they are most commonly found in BSL 3 and BSL 4 laboratories, dubbed cabinet laboratories.